 Over the past years, we have seen a proliferation of vulnerabilities affecting many organisations.

-Vulnerabilities are challenging to find in an environment lacking a risk-scored asset register.
+Vulnerabilities in application security, cloud security and traditional infrastructure security are challenging to find in an environment lacking a risk-scored asset register.

 So what is the challenge in addressing vulnerabilities as they come?

 - Fixing application and cloud security vulnerabilities in the first instance is challenging and requires a plan.

 - Usually, when first assessed, a system, repository, or library has tons of vulnerabilities, and the task seems overwhelming.

 - When deciding what to fix, the scanner does not return contextual information (where the problem is, how easy it is to exploit, how frequently it gets exploited)

 - Operational requirements often demand a very specific time window to maintain operational efficiency and SLA uptime.